septende/TDI/readme.md

 1. Objective: my Capstone project aims to provide recommendations for which cryptocurrencies to invest in.
-An investor can either find another cryptocurrency similar to what they already have in their portfolio, or they can find a cryptocurrency distinct from what they have already invested in, as a diversifying investment stragegy.
+An investor can either find another cryptocurrency similar to what they already have in their portfolio, or they can find a cryptocurrency distinct from what they have already invested in, as a diversifying investment strategy.

 2. Data Ingestion: data about crypocurrencies are obtained from the free tier CoinGecko API.
 The data were then preprocessed before passing onto the machine learning algorithm in step 4.